daffi1238/daffi1238.github.io/_posts/Guides/Microsoft Office - Malicious file.md

 python3 ./macro_pack.py -h
 ```

+**Alert!
+In Linux we can't generate documents because it needs of office installed!**

 ###### Windows
-Neccesary for nest a corrupt file in a office file.
+It's neccesary use Windows for nest a corrupt file in a office file.
 We could use python here but knowing that Microsoft is the worst for that kind of things (Work in general) just download the exe file compiled form github
 https://github.com/sevagas/macro_pack/releases/tag/v2.1.0

 For save the file in the system you need first disable the security in windows because it alerts you as a mimikatz executable.
 We are using a precompiled file, it's recomended just use a VM to use this kind of tools trust but not full trust.